-Gone are the days where you’re expected to go to the store to pick it up: now with the variety of fulfilment options available, consumers expect an array of options when they buy something.
+Gone are the days when you’re expected to go to the store to pick it up: now, with the variety of available fulfilment options, consumers expect an array of options when they buy something.

 #3.
 Use Adaptive Design To Bridge Long Distance